 Many of our courses are offered online through virtual, remote, and self-paced sessions.
 Information on our system validation process and hardware and software requirements are listed below.
 For assistance, please contact Customer Service by phone at 844.876.7476, via online chat , or by email at TechSupport@managementconcepts.com

-- Log into Student Central to test your access by clicking this link (https://managementconcepts.csod.com/) or pasting it into your browser.
-Student Central is where you will launch the virtual classroom and access any course materials, pre-class assignments, and exams, depending on the course.
+- Student Central is a learning management system where you can launch the virtual classroom and access course materials, pre-class assignments, and exams, depending on the course.
+Log into Student Central by clicking this link https://managementconcepts.csod.com/ or pasting into your browser.

-- On the morning of your class, log into the virtual classroom 30 minutes before class begins by clicking this link https://managementconcepts.csod.com/or pasting it into the browser.
+- On the morning of your class, log into the virtual classroom 30 minutes prior to the start time.
+A direct link to your class will be emailed to you the morning of the class or you can access the class via your Student Central account, https://managementconcepts.csod.com/.
 You will find your class under Transcripts.
-Find your class and click “Launch” to join your live classroom.
+Click “Launch” to join your live classroom.

 Tips for optimal classroom experience: